VIDAKHOSHPEY22/Racing-car-game/Checklist.md

 ## Open Issues
 - [ ] Fix HUD hearts should look like ♥
 - [ ] Performance Improvements to make gameplay smoother
-- [ ] for HUD Menu on bootup it should have ← and →
+- [ ] for HUD Menu on bootup it should have arrow keys ← and →

 ## Completed